What Is the Tor Browser? A Beginner’s Guide

 Let's dive deeper into Tor’s features and see what it can offer you, should you opt to access the dark web.

 Private browsers can safeguard your browsing habits and digital data with enhanced tracking protection.
-Learn more about the best web browsers for privacy
+Learn more about the best web browsers for privacy.

 Does Tor hide your IP address?

 Tor hides IP addresses using a network of special servers called Tor relays.
 When you use the Tor browser, your traffic gets sent through these relays, which act like a secret tunnel.
 Each relay adds a layer of encryption to your traffic, making it difficult to see where it is coming from.
-This makes your IP address looks like it is coming from one of the Tor relays, not you.
+This makes your IP address look like it is coming from one of the Tor relays, not you.

 While Tor is not perfect, it does a solid job of keeping your IP address hidden from hackers and protecting your privacy.